Home

 Introducing Wheat And Gluten To Your Baby

-Wheat, rye, barley and oats all contain gluten.
 This page explains the types of reactions these foods may trigger and how to spot any problems.

-IMPORTANT: The information given here is meant as a guide.
-Always discuss the introduction of any new foods with your child's doctor and always seek professional medical advice if you are concerned that your baby is experiencing an adverse reaction to any food.
+Always discuss the introduction of any new foods with your child’s doctor and always seek professional medical advice if you are concerned that your baby is experiencing an adverse reaction to any food.

 What is gluten?

-Gluten is a protein made up of glutenin and gliadin and is responsible for the elasticity of bread dough.
-Wheat contains a higher amount of gluten than any other grain, but it is also found in barley, rye and - to a lesser degree - in oats.
+Wheat contains a higher amount of gluten than any other grain, but it is also found in barley, rye and – to a lesser degree – in oats (read more about preparing oats for your baby here).

 Foods that commonly contain gluten include bread, pasta, flour and rusks/teething biscuits.